Few can deny that this has been a challenging year, but would it be fair to say that it was challenging for everyone in the same way?

 What information is available but not truly indispensable?
 As an example, did you see a photo of your donor at a political rally for a candidate who subsequently lost?
 From this information, there is not enough evidence to confirm that this combination of circumstances might lead the donor to halt philanthropy.
 It might not even confirm political leaning!
 This is less essential to know.

-5. Once I’ve done my due diligence, how do I adjust strategy based on my findings?
+5. Once I’ve done my due diligence, how do I adjust my strategy based on my findings?

 This is where we separate the wheat from the chaff.

 In your assessment, the answers to questions 1 and 3 are your guideposts: “What do I know?” and “What must I find out to make an educated decision about next steps with this donor?”